lmfit/lmfit-py/doc/parameters.rst

    This is distinct from the :class:`Parameters` itself, as the dictionary values are not :class:`Parameter` objects, just the :attr:`value`.
-   Using :method:`valuesdict` can be a very convenient way to get updated values in a objective function.
+   Using :meth:`valuesdict` can be a very convenient way to get updated values in a objective function.

 .. method:: dumps(**kws):